zebalu/gradle-aspectj/README.md

 // Optionally
 project.ext {
-    aspectjVersion = '1.9.0'
+    aspectjVersion = '1.9.3'
 }
 // Or
 aspectj {
-    version = '1.9.0'
+    version = '1.9.3'
 }
 ```

 Note that version 2.0+ is only compatible with Gradle 4+.
 Use version 1.6 for earlier Gradle versions.
+Only version `2.3.+` is Gradle 5.X comaptible.

 Use the `aspectpath`, `ajInpath`, `testAspectpath` and `testAjInpath` to specify external aspects or external code to weave: